molok/rabdomante/README.md

 Rabdomante is released under the AGPL3, if you need a less restrictive license feel free to contact me at [alessio.bolognino+rabdo@gmail.com](mailto:alessio.bolognino+rabdo@gmail.com)

-Under the hood rabdomante uses [Choco Solver](https://github.com/chocoteam/choco-solver)
+Under the hood rabdomante uses the excellent [Choco Solver](https://github.com/chocoteam/choco-solver)